(Information updated December 2020)

 Information about each of our Board members is below:

-Gunvor joined the International Board as Vice Chair in November 2014.
+Gunvor joined the International Board as Vice Chair in November 2014 and became Chair of the International Board and Members' Assembly in November 2020.
 She has a wealth of experience in the field of international development, previously working for 16 years in the International Red Cross movement and serving on several humanitarian missions.
 She has chaired the Development Policy Committee for 10 years, advising three Finnish governments on global issues, and has experience in child rights.

 She is vice chair of Crisis Management Initiative, an independent organisation that works to prevent and resolve violent conflicts and holds Board Memberships with UN Live and Friends of the UN, amongst others.
 Gunvor is motivated by trying to make the world a better place by pushing for a better life for all children and especially girls, and for gender equality.